richardthe3rd/BeerFestApp/privacy.md

-The app doesn not collect any useer data.
+The app does not collect any user data.